 - Is it a member of the Global Federation of Animal Sanctuaries.
 It doesn’t have to be but it’s a good sign if it is.

-If you can’t find accommodation that suits your needs in my previous posts on Ireland and the UK, The Americas and Asia and need to research your own, Green Suitcase Travel have a good blog post on how to ensure your hotel is actually green.
+If you can’t find accommodation that suits your needs in my previous articles on Ireland and the UK, The Americas and Asia and need to research your own, Green Suitcase Travel have a good article on how to ensure your hotel is actually green.
 In summary, they believe hotels are on the right track if they

 - have someone in charge of sustainability,

 - have initiatives that go beyond asking guest to reuse towels

 - keep surrounding development to a minimum, i.e. no manicured lawns and golf courses

 - clearly state their sustainability policies

 - are independently certified by a credible organisation